 From Lemming to Orca

 The arctic coast is always a great place to look for whales, dolphins and seals.
-You have a good chance of detecting Grey and Harp Seals.
+You have a good chance of detecting Grey and Common Seals.
 The barent sea holds several types of cetaceans like Orcas, Humpback Whales, Habour Porpoises, Belugas and several other species.